The Swedish monarchy

 When the King is prevented from performing his duties as head of state, for example during a trip abroad, Crown Princess Victoria, Prince Carl Philip or Princess Madeleine, in that order, assume the duties of temporary regent.

 A modern move

-In 2019, King Carl Gustaf relieved five of his grandchildren –Prince Carl Philip and Princess Sofia’s two children and Princess Madeleine and Christopher O’Neill’s three – from duties incumbent on the head of state.
+In 2019, King Carl Gustaf relieved the children of Prince Carl Philip and Princess Sofia, as well as the children of Princess Madeleine's and Christopher O’Neill, from duties incumbent on the head of state.

 Crown Princess Victoria – Sweden’s future queen

-When she succeeds her father, Crown Princess Victoria will become Sweden’s 70th monarch, the third female monarch in the history of the Kingdom of Sweden, and the first since 1720.
+When she succeeds her father, Crown Princess Victoria will become Sweden’s 70th monarch, the fourth female monarch in the history of the Kingdom of Sweden, and the first since 1720.

 The heir to the throne should be raised so as to represent Sweden in an appropriate and constitutionally correct way.
 This is in part to maintain the popular support of the Swedish people, a key to be effective.

-Crown Princess Victoria’s agenda includes attending official dinners, openings and visits from foreign dignitaries.
-She also attends the Advisory Council on Foreign Affairs and the information councils with Government ministers, and steps in as a temporary regent when needed.
+Crown Princess Victoria attends the Advisory Council on Foreign Affairs and the information councils with government ministers, and steps in as a temporary regent when needed.

 She speaks English, French and German and is in great demand as an ambassador for Swedish ventures in culture, art and design – which are also personal interests.